Sean-Marriott/Pong/README.md

 <pre><code>make program</code></pre>
 3. A welcome message "Welcome to Pong!!" should be displayed on the two boards.

-Date: 19-10-2022

---- HOW TO PLAY ---

-A welcome message will display "Welcome to Pong!!".

-Player1 then can push down the navswitch, and the message of "Select the game levels".
-There are three diffrent difficult mode of the game.
-1, 2, and 3 represents easy, medium, and hard mode respectively.
-The speed of a ball will be increased if the difficulty of the game increases.
-Player1 can push the navswitch in the north direction to increase the game difficulty, or in the south direction to decrease the game difficulty.
-The default level of the game is medium.
+## Game

+# Game - Difficulty

+There are three levels of difficulty.
+These difficulties correlate to an increase in the ball's speed.
+They are:
+- 1 - Easy
+- 2 - Medium
+- 3 - Hard

+# Game - Setup

+1. On the welcome screen, the first player to press in their navswitch will be designated player 1.
+2. Player 1 will now have to select a difficulty level described above.
+3. To increase the game difficulty the navswitch is pushed in the north direction, or to decrease the game difficulty the navswitch is pushed in the south direction.
+4. To select the difficulty push the navswitch in.

+# Game - Playing
-After deciding the game level, player1 can push down the navswitch to begin the first round.
-Both players can now move their paddles by pushing their switch in the north or south direction as desired.
-When the ball hit the wall, the opponent will gain a score and the ball position will be reset.
-Once one of players gains 5 scores, the game will be over.
-The letter of "Win" or "Lose" will be shown in the each players' screen as a result.
+1. Both players can now move their paddles by pushing their switch in the north or south direction as desired.

-Player1 can push navswitch down to start another round of the game.
+2. Players score by hitting the opponent's 'wall' protected by their paddle.
+3. If the wall is hit, the opponent will lose 1 out of their 3 lives and the ball will be reset.
+4. Once a player loses all of their 3 lives the game will end.

+# Game - End
+1. Once the game has ended, a "W" will be shown on the winners screen and a "L" on the losers.
+2. To restart the game, both players need to push their navswitches in.
+3. The game will now restart from the "Setup" phase.